JetBrains logo

 JetBrains develops tools for technology creators, and in the Human-AI Experience (HAX) research team, we’re all about making those tools even better.

 Our research spans three core areas of interaction with AI: design, impact, and quality.
 We investigate critical questions, such as the most effective HAX implementation in the development lifecycle, the influence of HAX on users' experiences, and the key attributes of AI output that best help to support our users.
-By understanding how developers think, learn, and work with AI, we can suggest new seamless and intuitive AI feature ideas and prototypes tailored to JetBrains users' needs.
+By understanding how developers work with AI, we can suggest new seamless and intuitive AI feature ideas and prototypes tailored to JetBrains users' needs.

 Our approach goes beyond traditional UX research and A/B testing.
 We leverage our expertise in behavioral sciences and data analysis to conduct experimental mixed-method studies, adhering to rigorous academic standards.
 Our expertise also helps to approach technical tasks with attention to unique human characteristics, optimizing the user interface and functionality of AI-driven JetBrains tools.